 Lablans: We have already published a number of scientific articles on the “bridgehead” and also used it in other networks.
 A kind of brand has essentially been created, as it is open source technology that can be reused.
 The word “bridgehead” has therefore become synonymous with local data warehouses with a network structure.

-Assuming my biomaterial sample and associated data are added to the database, where exactly in the IT structure are they “located”?
+Assuming my biospecimens and associated data are added to the database, where exactly in the IT structure are they “located”?
 Who has access to them?

 Prokosch: It depends.
 If you want to donate a sample, you first need to sign a consent form.
 This document determines where your data is located and where it can be moved to.
 As a rule, samples are located where they were collected.
 There are of course different types of biobanks: in clinical biobanks, the data is usually stored in the documentation system at the hospital where the patients are being treated.
 In a population-based or study-specific biobank, the data is stored in a study database.
 Whether the data is actually ever allowed to leave the place where it is stored – in a pseudonymised form, of course – depends on whether you gave your consent for this.